cloud-66-internal/help.cloud66.com/_includes/how-to-guides/deployment/ssh-keys.md

 {% endhighlight %}

-## Important
+#### Important
+<div class="notice notice-warning"><p>
 In both cases above you should not be asked to provide your password.
-Once you are happy that you can connect to your server with your key, best practice would be to disable access to your server via username/password.
-However this is up to you and your particular requirements.
+Once you are happy that you can connect to your server with your key, best practice would be to disable access to your server via username/password.</p></div>

 [More information regarding SSH Keys](http://library.linode.com/security/ssh-keys)